The noticeboard installation showed at ROOM ARTSPACE, Islington, London May – June 2023

 These marketplaces are a disappearing phenomenon, the internet is partly responsible for this but it is also clear that gentrification has tidied away this unruly mess of paper, card and Blu-Tac

-I’ve made an artwork about shop window noticeboards- textile facsimiles of shop window notices – it can be seen at
+My artwork – textile facsimiles of shop window notices – can be seen at

-sandie macrae -postROOM – 41 Ecclesbourne Road, N1 3AF open thurs – sat 12-6pm and by appointment.
+sandie macrae -postROOM – 41 Ecclesbourne Road, N1 3AF until 17th June.

-small ads seeking ‘relationships’ often make it clear that the woman’s role in the bargain is to provide housework, emotional support and presumably sex work in return for somewhere to sleep.
+It used to be very common to see shop window notices seeking ‘relationships’ – the woman’s role in the bargain is to provide housework, emotional support and presumably sex work in return for somewhere to sleep.

 My collection of noteworthy small ads and classifieds goes back decades.
 I’ve been recreating some examples photographed in shop windows around the UK